optimajet/WorkflowEngineApi.NET/README.md

 - **WorkflowApi** — A sample web application that demonstrates how to use the `OptimaJet.Workflow.Api` library.
 - **WorkflowApi.Client** — A sample WorkflowApi client application generated using OpenAPI specification.
-- **WorkflowApi.Client.Tests** — An integration tests project based on WorkflowApi client that checks all API endpoints work correctly.
+- **WorkflowApi.Client.Tests** — An integration tests infrastructure project based on WorkflowApi client.
+- **WorkflowApi.Client.Data.Tests** — An integration tests project for testing Data operations using WorkflowApi client.
+- **WorkflowApi.Client.Rpc.Tests** — An integration tests project for testing RPC operations using WorkflowApi client.

 ### Solution Building Pipeline